The cell as a token: high-dimensional geometry in language models and cell embeddings

-Traversing embedding space maps the structure of low-dimensional manifolds.
 Theoretical models of word embeddings frame text generation as a stochastic dynamical system, with sentence formation as a random walk in token embedding space \cite{arora2016latent,arora2015random,hashimoto2016word}.
 Under this framework, semantic manifolds act as kinetic traps for the walk, with synonymous tokens acting as basins, and connective phrases acting as bridges.
 In single-cell analysis, diffusion maps simulate the action of many random walks through expression space \cite{coifman2006diffusion,wolf2019paga}.
 These methods represent a standard approach to calculating pseudotime, which orders unsorted cell embeddings to identify temporal progressions of cells (like developmental stages) \cite{haghverdi2016diffusion,setty2019characterization}.
 In dynamic word embeddings, or in static embeddings trained on corpora from different historical periods, the relative positions of words gradually shift over time.
 This semantic drift may be quantified using a calculation resembling pseudotime \cite{bamler2017dynamic}.